gosaliajigar/Programs/src/iterators/README.md

  * currently in the original data structure.<br>
  * <br>
  *
- * According to Oracle docs , fail safe iterator is ordinarily too costly, but
+ * According to Oracle docs, fail safe iterator is ordinarily too costly, but
  * may be more efficient than alternatives when traversal operations vastly
  * out number mutations, and is useful when you cannot or don’t want to
  * synchronize traversals, yet need to preclude interference among concurrent